- 28

 8. JEP 522: G1 GC Synchronization Improvements

-G1 (Garbage-First) GC, the default GC in JDK, receives synchronization improvements:
+G1 (Garbage-First) GC, the default GC for JDK, receives synchronization improvements:

-Impact on Organizations: ERP systems with hundreds of concurrent users will experience more consistent response times, especially during period-end closing or report generation.
+Impact on Enterprises: ERP systems with hundreds of concurrent users will experience more consistent Response Times, especially during period closing or report processing.

 9. JEP 500: Prepare to Make Final Mean Final

-This JEP is an important step toward strictly enforcing final:
+This JEP is a crucial step toward enforcing final strictly:

-- Allows the JVM to optimize better since it can guarantee final fields won't change
+- Enables better JVM optimization since it can be certain that final Fields won't change value

-Organizations using older frameworks that rely on reflection to modify final fields should start reviewing and updating their code now, before this becomes an error in future versions.
+Organizations using older frameworks that rely on Reflection to modify final Fields should start reviewing and updating their code now, before it becomes an Error in future versions.

 10. JEP 504: Remove Applet API

-The Applet API was deprecated in JDK 9 and deprecated for removal in JDK 17.
+The Applet API was deprecated since JDK 9 and deprecated for removal since JDK 17.
 In JDK 26, it is completely removed:

-java.applet.Appletandjava.applet.AppletContextclasses are deleted- Organizations with legacy code using Applets must migrate to modern web applications
+java.applet.Appletandjava.applet.AppletContextare removed - Organizations with Legacy Code using Applets must migrate to modern Web Applications

 Summary of All 10 JEPs